kadesole22/kadesole22/README.md

 ### Hi there 👋
-My name is Kade, I'm a UM-Flint trained computer scientist interested in all C++, Python and Data Structures!
+My name is Kade, I'm a University of Michigan trained computer scientist interested in all C++, Python and Data Structures!
 - 🌱 I'm currently studying Operating Systems and Computer Architecture
 - 📫 How to reach me: 248-981-3171